jamiekaren/GifTastic/README.md

 - Clicking a generated gif will make it move, click again to pause it.

 ## Developer Notes
-Please note this app is still in the process of development and ahs many bugs as of yet.
+Please note this app is still in the process of development and has many bugs as of yet.
 If you submit something other than Avengers it will still work, but I'll probably respect you less.